 Furthermore, if vessel and drilling rig values fall significantly, we may have to record an impairment adjustment in our financial statements, which could adversely affect our financial results and condition.
-In 2023, we recorded an impairment loss of \$7.4 million as a result of the sale and delivery of two chemical tankers, SFL Weser and SFL Elbe.
-In 2022, no impairment charge was recorded, however, impairment charges of \$1.9 million and \$252.6 million were recorded on one of our rigs, West Taurus in 2021 and 2020 respectively, prior to the sale of the rig for recycling in September 2021.
+In 2024, we recorded no impairment charge, however, in 2023, we recorded an impairment loss of \$7.4 million as a result of the sale and delivery of two chemical tankers, SFL Weser and SFL Elbe.